Skip to main content

 • stability

-Users report experiencing minor glitches, particularly on Linux, which can be temporarily resolved by toggling fullscreen mode.
-While some players are supportive of the developers and their early efforts, there is a clear call for improved stability and refinement in future updates and installments.
+Users report minor stability issues, particularly on Linux, with glitches that can be temporarily resolved by toggling fullscreen mode.
+While some players are supportive of the developers, there is a clear call for improvements to enhance the overall stability and reduce bugs in future updates.

 • “I experienced slight glitches on Linux which magically went away when I went out of fullscreen mode and back again.”